raleel/cfi-srd/0008_Combat.md

 #### Evade

 The character can use their Evade skill in an attempt to dive clear of threats such as incoming missiles or a charging attack.
 This leaves the character prone unless mitigated by an Ability or special circumstance.
 Thus, the character's next turn is usually spent taking the Regain Footing Action to stand again.
 When Evading breath weapons or other Area of Effect attacks, if within 10 feet of the edge of the effect, a successful Evade will allow you to dive to safety and take no damage instead of half.
 This will still leave you prone, regardless of any special consequence that can negate that penalty.
-See Evading on page XX.
+See [Evading](0008_Combat.md?id=evading) for more detail.

 #### Interrupt